soilwise-he/SoilWise-documentation/tech/docs/technical_components/user_management.md

 ## Overview

-User and organisation management, authorisation and authentication are cross-cutting concerns of the SoilWise Repository.
+User and organisation management, authorisation and authentication are cross-cutting concerns of the SoilWise Catalogue.
 Authentication and authorisation are handled through a [Keycloak](https://www.keycloak.org/) instance operated by weTransform, which acts as the central OpenID Connect (OIDC) identity provider for SWC components.
 Keycloak maps provider roles to internal application roles (e.g. Keycloak role `Redakteur` → hale-connect role `themeManager`) and manages user-to-organisation assignments.

 The **general model** is that: